cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Moreover, OPAQUE's security features include forward secrecy (essential for protecting past communications in case of password leakage) and the ability to hide the password from the server - even during password registration.
-Moreover, good performance and an array of additional features make OPAQUE a natural candidate for practical use and for adoption as a standard.
+Furthermore, good performance and an array of additional features make OPAQUE a natural candidate for practical use and for adoption as a standard.
 Such features include the ability to increase the difficulty of offline dictionary attacks via iterated hashing